 How downtime can actually help you—and your business—grow.

 Many small businesses are facing a slowdown as a result of COVID-19.
-And if you’re one of those businesses, you’re probably faced with a lot more downtime than you’re used to.
+And if you’re one of those businesses, you’re probably faced with a lot more downtime than you’re used to—and because it wasn’t exactly planned downtime, knowing how to move forward can be tough.

 There’s no denying that this “hibernation” period is challenging.
 But if you have some working capital saved up, this period of downtime can actually be a jumping-off point for serious growth—both for your business and for yourself.

-Let’s take a look at how you can use downtime right now.
-And when this hibernation period ends, your company will emerge stronger on the other side:
+Let’s take a look at how you can effectively use downtime right now.
+And when this hibernation period ends, your company will emerge stronger on the other side.

 Explore Relief Options Available for Small Businesses

-But instead of worrying (which isn’t going to accomplish anything other than seriously stressing you out), take that time and funnel it into something constructive: researching the different relief options available to you.
+You might be tempted to spin out into worry, but that’s not going to get you anywhere.
+Instead, take that time and funnel it into something constructive: researching the different relief options available to you.

 Update and Upgrade Your Digital Presence